Home > Important Disclosure Information

 Disclosure: The NAPA Top DC Advisor Multi-Office is based on self-reported defined contribution (DC) assets under advisement (AUA) as of end of year for the organizations that submitted data.
 Firms must have more than one office/physical location to be included and have with over $1 billion in DC AUA.
 There is no charge to be included in the listing.

-2. Accolade: NAPA Top Women Advisors
+2. Accolade: NAPA Top Women of Excellence

 3. Accolade: NAPA Top Retirement Plan Advisors Under 40